samah222/BookStore-microservices/README.md

 BookStore microservice is a project ro manage Book store which has user management, Books and order services.
-It consist of the following:
+It consists of the following:

 ### Config Server
-In microservices architecture, it's essential to manage configuration properties efficiently across services.
-The Spring Cloud Config Server simplifies this by providing a centralized location for storing and distributing configuration properties.
-This config-server set up a Spring Boot Configuration Server for all BookStore services to retrieve their configuration from it.
+It provides a centralized location for storing and distributing configuration properties for all bookstore services (eureka server, API gateway, book, order and user) with different profiles(dev, test and prod).

 ### Eureka Server
 It acts as service discovery for microservices, which is a way for applications and microservices to locate each other on a network automatically.

 ### API Gateway
-In microservices architecture, An API gateway acts as a centralized entry point for all microservice.
+It acts as a centralized entry point for all bookstore microservice.
-It is essential to manage incoming requests and routes them based on key factors such as request path, headers, and query parameters, among others.
+It manages the incoming requests and routes them based on key factors such as request path, headers, and query parameters, among others.

 ### Book Service